renjianhui/-/README.md

 ##期刊杂志
+ -Journal of Economic Geography

  -Journal of Urban Economics

  -Regional Science and Urban Economic

+ -Journal of Regional Science

+ -Annals of Regional Science

+ -Papers in Regional Science

+ -Regional Studies

+ -The Reviews of Regional Studies

+ -International Regional Science Review

+ -Growth and Change
 ##优秀学者